 Repurchase Transaction.
-A transaction in which one party agrees to sell securities to the other party and such party has the right to repurchase those securities from such other party at a future date.
+A transaction in which one party agrees to sell securities to the other party and such party has the right to repurchase those securities (or in some cases equivalent securities) from such other party at a future date.